nus-cs2103-AY2223S1/ip/docs/README.md

 ### Local Storage

 TedBot stores user data locally on the disk, so information such as the task list persist between sessions.
+In addition, there's no need to manually save, TedBot will automagically handle it for you!

 ### User Data Archival